Add Custom Button Using Command Bar in Dynamics 365 PowerApps

 Now we will see the Life cycle of creating a custom button-through model-driven app in the following steps:

-2. Here as you see the new feature- ‘Edit in preview’, this new feature is very advanced and fast.
-Here you can make changes in your module (Entity & their forms) in a very short time.
-Here you don’t need to publish all customization and refreshing this will work dynamically after clicking on the ‘Save & Publish’ button.
+Here, as you see, the new feature- “Edit in preview” this new feature is very advanced and fast.
+Also, you can make changes to your module (Entity & its forms) in a very short time.
+Here, you don’t need to publish all customizations and refreshing this will work dynamically after clicking on the ‘Save & Publish’ button.

 In the picture shown above, you can see there are a lot of features and functions.
 The ‘New command OR New button’ allows adding a custom button.
-Here are many options to add with the button, the features are defined below:
+Here are many options to add to the button; the features are defined below:

 • Button Icon (Default icons and Icons through web resource)